How to check your service

 - If you have documentation files such as emails, etc. you can upload those as well.

-Next, you need to sign that the information is true.
-Scroll down and check the box that starts with “The entry of my name above …” Check the box and click "Submit."
+- Finally, scroll down to digitally sign the challenge.
+Check the box that starts with “The entry of my name above …” and click "Submit."

 Step 3: Fix an availability problem